mdn/content/files/en-us/web/css/css_flow_layout/flow_layout_and_writing_modes/index.md

 {{EmbedGHLiveSample("css-examples/flow/writing-modes/width.html", '100%', 720)}}

 Therefore, we have new properties of {{cssxref("block-size")}} and {{cssxref("inline-size")}}.
-If we give our block an `inline-size` of 100px, it doesn’t matter whether we are in a horizontal or a vertical writing mode, `inline-size` will always mean the size in the inline direction.
+If we give our block an `inline-size` of 100px, it doesn't matter whether we are in a horizontal or a vertical writing mode, `inline-size` will always mean the size in the inline direction.

 {{EmbedGHLiveSample("css-examples/flow/writing-modes/inline-size.html", '100%', 720)}}